gitbucket/blocking-slick/README.md

 }
 ```

-Note that using `flatMap` and `andThen` requires an `ExecutionContext`, but if you run that code synchronously that value will be ignored
+Note that using `flatMap` and `andThen` requires an `ExecutionContext`, but if you run that code synchronously that value will be ignored.

 Transaction is available by using `withTransaction` instead of `withSession`: